MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/android.md

 > * [Xamarin](xamarin.md)
 > * [React Native](react-native.md)

-Let's get started with setting up Mobile Center Android SDK in your app to use Analytics and Crashes services.
+Let's get started with setting up Mobile Center Android SDK in your app to use Analytics, Crashes and Distribute services.

 Contents: